SQL cells

 SQL cells are the analysis workhorse of Count

 key.
 You can drop your cell anywhere on the canvas and start writing SQL.
-Your query can use any of the tables, columns or cells you see in the data bar on the left hand side of the canvas.
+Your query can use any of the tables, columns or cells you see in the on the left hand side of the canvas.

 Cells use the syntax for your database.
 For example, if you are querying Snowflake you should use Snowflake syntax and functions.
 If you switch to BigQuery, write in native BigQuery SQL.